SMA's 2020 Southern Regional Assembly

 Content prepared or presented by an employee or agent of an ACCME-defined commercial interest (e.g., pharmaceutical or device company) is not eligible for submission or presentation, as this is an accredited CME activity.

 How is an Abstract Submitted?

-- By submitting your abstract, you agree to be available on the designated date and time to present the abstract if it is selected for presentation as an oral or poster abstract presentation at the Southern Regional Assembly.
+By submitting your abstract, you are agreeing to be available on the designated date and time to present the abstract if accepted for presentation as a poster abstract at the Southern Regional Assembly.

 Registration and Housing